 I know that it’s time to make my happiness level assessment when I have unhappy.
 Unhappiness is a very abstract thing.
 It is not factual or logical.
 It is good to have unhappy feelings.
 Unhappy feelings stress what is not working or what needs to be worked on.
 In the past, I would have feelings of unhappiness, but I would not think about why I was unhappy logically.
 This caused me to feel unhappy longer.
 It caused me feel powerless to change my unhappiness.
 I was reliant on unhappy situations to end by themselves or change outside of the scope of my control.

-4 years ago, I realized that if I thought through why I was feeling unhappy—really breaking down what was not going well—that I was able to either accepts the problems or make a conscious effort to fix it.
+Four years ago, I realized that if I thought through why I was feeling unhappy—really breaking down what was not going well—that I was able to either accept the problems or make a conscious effort to fix it.

 There are steps I follow and questions I ask to address my unhappy feelings.

 I address potential physical issues

 - Am I having physical pains that might be associated with my feelings?